sebastiannicolajsen/aitomics/README.md

 For a complete example of serialization usage, check out:
 - 📚 [`Response Serialization Example`](examples/ResponseSerializationExample.js) - Shows how to save and load response chains

+For examples of using inference and confidence utilities, check out:
+- 📚 [`Inference Confidence Example`](examples/InferenceConfidenceExample.js) - Shows how to use `_.inference` and `_.confidence` to rate LLM responses